 - Discharge time is 10am.

-- A discharge summary form will be discussed and provided.
+- A discharge summary form and any follow up appointments will be discussed and provided.

 - Your own medications will be returned to you and any new ones supplied.

 - Your X-rays will be returned to you.
 Please remember to ask for them.

 - Your vital signs and wounds will be checked before you are discharged.

 - Continue to perform deep breathing, coughing and leg exercises while you& are resting in bed